JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Discussion

 There are several scenarios in which dust could preferentially cause the half-light radii in the rest-optical to appear more extended relative to the rest-NIR.
 As discussed in the previous section, cases where rest-submm emission is more compact relative to emission at both rest-optical and rest-NIR wavelengths may be a consequence of a merger that drives central star formation.
 Similarly, minor mergers and accretion may instead more subtly enhance star formation in the outskirts \citep[e.g.,][]{Hill2017}.
 Finally, the accretion of cold gas (either continuously or episodically) may similarly result in enhanced star formation and thus dust production.

 In an attempt to distinguish these various scenarios, we first consider whether a higher prevalence of major mergers within our 1.1mm-selected sample could be a potential cause of enhanced star formation.
 As discussed in Section \ref{sec:morph}, using Gini-M20 parameters we find similar merger fractions in the 1.1mm-selected sample and field star-forming galaxies, but significant variation in merger fraction at different wavelengths.
 Figure \ref{fig:merger_vs_wavelength} illustrates the dramatic drop in merger fraction from the rest-optical, where $\sim$60\% of galaxies are classified as mergers, compared to the rest-NIR, where few ($<$10\%) galaxies appear to be mergers.
 This wavelength dependence could in part be driven by dust attenuation, which likely leads to clumpier morphologies and could increase M20 values in shorter wavelength bands, biasing rest-optical merger fractions.
+Alternatively, the underlying stellar populations traced by the rest-NIR may be intrinsically smoother than the younger stellar populations observed in the rest-optical \citet{constantin2025}.
 While using longer wavelength bands to classify mergers is appealing due to minimal dust attenuation, PSF-smoothing effects may lead spuriously low merger fractions in the rest-NIR \citep{wang2024}.
-Additionally, the \citet{Lotz2008} merger classification scheme was calibrated in the rest-optical at lower redshift \citep[\emph{z}$<$1.2, for efforts to extend this relation to $1<z<2$ see][]{sazonova2020}; disagreement in merger fraction across 1.5-4.4$\mu$m may reflect that a different relation is necessary at longer wavelengths.
-Although no 1.1mm-selected galaxies are classified as mergers at $\lambda_{obs}>3.56\mu$m using Gini-M20, a visual inspection of the sample in longer wavelength bands reveals features such as tidal tails and multiple cores in a significant fraction ($>20\%$).
+Additionally, the \citet{Lotz2008} merger classification scheme was calibrated in the rest-optical at lower redshift \citep[\emph{z}$<$1.2, for efforts to extend this relation to $1<z<2$ in cluster galaxies see][]{sazonova2020}; disagreement in merger fraction across 1.5-4.4$\mu$m may reflect that a different relation is necessary at longer wavelengths, either due to dust effects or intrinsically different morphologies in the rest-NIR.
+Although no 1.1mm-selected galaxies are classified as mergers at $\lambda_{obs}>3.56\mu$m using Gini-M20, a visual inspection of the sample in longer wavelength bands reveals features such as tidal tails and multiple cores in a significant fraction ($>20\%$), indicating that several of these systems could plausibly be classified as mergers.
 Due to these challenges, which could lead to an overestimate in merger fraction at short wavelengths and an underestimate at long wavelengths, we strongly caution against a direct comparison of merger fractions using Gini-M20 at different wavelengths.